Baldur42/hdl-checker-config-json-schema/README.md

 *Note: I have not written $schemas before so much will probably be improvable*

 ## How to use
-Clode to a VS Code work area open `*hdl_checker.config` and write a config as usually. `ctrl+space` for probosals.
+Clone to a VS Code work area open `*hdl_checker.config` and write a config as usually. `ctrl+space` for probosals.
 Hover for more info etc.

 ### TODO: